Controlled access zone and air restrictions

 Note

 These dates are subject to change as planning progresses.
 We will provide updates if any adjustments are made.
+Signs will be clearly posted to show which roads are closed and where detours are in place.

 Trails, trailheads and day use areas impacted